jessdevine/project-coffeecultureclub/README.md

 ##

 This web application is built with responsive, mobile first design.
-Users have the ability to plan new meetups and comment on exisiting meetups, they can buy & review products and receive discounts by filling out survays or becoming a member of the club.
+Users have the ability to plan new meetups and comment on exisiting meetups, they can buy & review products and becoming a member of the club.